Films based on works by Edgar Wallace: Other Edgar Wallace-type German films

 In the wake of the Edgar Wallace movies, the Krimi genre became a staple of the West German filmmaking scene.
-In addition to those based on the works of Edgar Wallace, are the Artur Brauner-produced Doktor Mabuse film series and the stories of Bryan Edgar Wallace (Wallace's son, who was also a crime novelist) such as The Mad Executioners and The Phantom of Soho.
+In addition to those based on the works of Edgar Wallace, are the Artur Brauner-produced Doktor Mabuse film series and the stories of Bryan Edgar Wallace (Wallace's son, who was also a crime novelist) such as The Hangman of London and The Phantom of Soho.
 Also, the Jerry Cotton and Kommissar X movie series, and the Father Brown and Louis Weinert-Wilton series, are stylistically closely related to the Edgar Wallace movies and all fall within the German Krimi genre.

 The movies are still very well known in Germany today and there are frequent reruns of them on television – even if a large part of their appeal is their high camp factor.
 Since the Edgar Wallace style is a stock motive of German filmmaking, there are numerous parodies and spoofs, most recently the 2004 movie Der Wixxer (approximately "The Wanker", a parody of Der Hexer) and its 2007 sequel Neues vom Wixxer (a parody of Neues vom Hexer), making fun of the now-clichéd conventions of the genre.